 As a result, many manufacturers instead use a collection of disparate manual systems, spreadsheets and databases.
 These manual, disconnected mechanisms can lead to delays, input errors, inconsistencies, duplicate data and loss of productivity.

-Benefits of Automating the Change Control
+Benefits of Automating Change Management

-An automated change control system manages all action items associated with a change including impact assessments, implementation items, regulatory notifications, approvals and effectiveness checks.
+An automated change management system manages all action items associated with a change including impact assessments, implementation items, regulatory notifications, approvals and effectiveness checks.
 It reduces risk by enforcing a consistent and harmonized change control process that is compliant with industry regulations.

-Organizations will also see an improvement in efficiency and reduction in change control closure time by automating workflows and implementing an electronic parallel review and approval process.
+Organizations will also see an improvement in efficiency and reduction in change management closure time by automating workflows and implementing an electronic parallel review and approval process.
 Furthermore, the process reduces risk of lost or duplicated data by enforcing a consistent and harmonized change control process.

 - Improve cycle time and time to market